Akshay-879/Image-classification-Model-Deployment-/README.md

-# Image-classification-Model-Deployment
+# Image Classification Model Deployment

-## Description
+## Business Understanding:

-This project involves developing a convolutional neural network (CNN) model for classifying images of dogs and cats.
-The model is trained using a large dataset of labeled images and optimized using various techniques, such as data augmentation and regularization.
+The goal of this project is to develop a convolutional neural network (CNN) model that can accurately classify images of dogs and cats.
+By training the model with a labeled dataset and utilizing techniques such as data augmentation and regularization, we aim to achieve high accuracy in image classification.
+The final outcome is a web-based application that allows users to upload their own images for classification, with potential applications in areas like animal welfare and surveillance.

+## Approach:
+#### To solve the business problem, we followed these steps:

+1. Dataset preparation: Gathered a large dataset of labeled images of dogs and cats.
+2. Model development: Developed a convolutional neural network (CNN) model using deep learning and computer vision techniques.
+3. Model optimization: Utilized various techniques, including data augmentation and regularization, to improve the model's performance.
+4. Model testing: Evaluated the trained model's accuracy and made necessary adjustments for improvement.
-Once the model is trained and tested for accuracy, it is deployed using Flask, a Python-based web framework, to provide a web-based interface for users to upload and classify their own images.
-The web interface is developed using HTML and CSS to create an intuitive and user-friendly experience.
+5. Web deployment: Utilized Flask, a Python-based web framework, to deploy the trained model.
+Created an intuitive and user-friendly web interface using HTML and CSS.

-The project requires expertise in deep learning and computer vision techniques, as well as web development skills to deploy the model using Flask and create the user interface using HTML and CSS.
-The final output of the project is a functional web application that can accurately classify images of dogs and cats, with potential applications in various fields such as animal welfare and surveillance.
+## Technologies Used:

-### Machine Learning Models
+#### Machine Learning Models:
-1. Convolutional Neural Network
+1. Convolutional Neural Network (CNN)

-### Libraries
+#### Libraries:
 1. keras.models
 2. keras.preprocessing
 3. numpy
 4. os

-### Programing Languages
+#### Programming Languages:
 1. Python
 2. HTML
 3. CSS

+## Results:
+The final output of this project is a functional web application that accurately classifies images of dogs and cats.
+The deployed model, combined with the user-friendly web interface, provides an intuitive platform for users to upload and classify their own images.
+The accuracy and performance of the model were optimized through techniques such as data augmentation and regularization, ensuring reliable results.
+This application has potential applications in various domains, including animal welfare and surveillance.